Building an SQL Query

 AI Assistant

-You can use the built-in AI Assistant for creating SQL statements, by entering your desired statement in natural language for the AI Assistant.
+You can use the built-in AI Assistant to create SQL statements by entering your desired statement in natural language for the AI Assistant.
+To activate the AI Assistant, install from the Exchange one of the AI extensions (such as OpenAI, Anthropic, Gemini) and create an AI Interface based on it.
 To use the AI Assistant:

-1. Click on the Text → SQL button.
+1. Click on the SQL ← Text button.

-Query Editor Code Completion Assistant
+Query Editor's Code Completion Assistant

 A select list then opens, allowing you to choose the relevant statement.